Eccentricity Confound in EEG-based Visual Attention Decoding from Gaze-Fixated Neural Tracking of Motion in Natural Videos: Experimental Protocol

 Stimuli were presented on a $22$-inch monitor ($1920\times 1080$, \SI{60}{\hertz} refresh rate).
 Participants sat approximately \SI{130}{\centi \meter} from the screen and were instructed to maintain a stable posture and minimize head and body movements during video playback.

 EEG data were recorded using a $64$-channel BioSemi ActiveTwo system at \SI{2048}{\hertz}.
 Four electrooculogram (EOG) electrodes were placed above/below the right eye and at the outer canthi of both eyes.
+During data acquisition, signal quality was monitored in real time via visual inspection of the signal traces.
+Channels were manually logged as bad if they displayed clear, irremediable artifacts.
+These included excessive high-frequency noise, severe signal drifts (often indicating unstable electrode contact), or flat signals typically resulting from conductive gel bridges between adjacent electrodes.
 Video onset was synchronized with EEG using a photodiode placed at the top-right corner of the screen, which detected a black-to-white box transition at the start of each video.
 This area was covered with black tape to avoid distracting the participants.

 Gaze data were recorded using the Pupil Labs NEON eye tracker (\SI{200}{\hertz}).
 A world-facing camera recorded the screen content from the participant's perspective.
 Gaze-video synchronization was achieved using a QR code embedded in the instruction frames.
 The time point when the QR code disappeared in the world-facing camera recording was marked as video onset, and gaze timestamps were aligned to this reference point.
+Four reference markers were placed around the physical monitor.
+The Pupil Cloud Marker Mapper algorithm, which uses the world-facing camera to continuously detect these markers and define a static 2D surface corresponding to the screen, allowed us to export normalized, screen-relative gaze positions that are robust to head movements.